leej3/neuroimaging_workflow_challenge/README.md

 #### Prerequisites
 1. Make sure FSL is available in your environment and accessible from the command line.

-2. If you already have a `conda` environment, please follow the detailed steps below.

-3.
+2.

-a) If you do not have a conda environment, the following step will download and install a Python 2 conda environment with the appropriate python packages.
+a) If you do not have conda in your environment (an installation of miniconda or Anaconda), the following step should download and install a Python 2 conda environment with the appropriate python packages.
+Otherwise follow the steps outlined in b.

 ```bash
 curl -Ok https://raw.githubusercontent.com/agt24/workflow_challenge/master/Simple_Prep.sh
 source Simple_Prep.sh
 ```

-or

-b) Do the following:

-Install miniconda if you do not have it.
+b) First install miniconda:

 For Linux: